GriffGreen/CAIPs/CAIPs/caip-69.md

 ## Simple Summary

-CAIP-10 defines a way to identify an address in our multichain world using CAIP-2 blockchain id.
-CAIP-69 extends it to include a special case for EOAs using the chain ID of 0.
+CAIP-69 extends the CAIP-10 address format to include an identifier if the given address is an externally owned account (EOA).

 ## Abstract